-Oil pulling has been claimed to strengthening teeth and gums and prevent tooth decay, bad breathe, bleeding gums, throat dryness, and cracked lips since ancient Indian times.
+Oil pulling has been claimed to strengthening teeth and gums and prevent tooth decay, bad breath, bleeding gums, throat dryness, and cracked lips since ancient Indian times.
 Recently, scientists have proven its effectiveness at killing bacteria and cleaning teeth.

 Oil pulling is a traditional folk remedy practiced since ancient India that is believed to cure more than thirty systemic diseases.
-Studies show that oil pulling remarkably reduces the amount of bacteria in the mouth and the susceptibility to dental caries.
+Studies show that oil pulling remarkably reduces the number of bacteria in the mouth and the susceptibility to dental caries.
 In addition to anti-microbial properties, the oil reduces plaque through saponification, or soap making, once combined with saliva.

-The oil that is typically used for oil pulling is sesame oil, but coconut and sunflower oils are also effective at reducing microbes and cleansing though saponification.
+The oil that is typically used for oil pulling is sesame oil, but coconut and sunflower oils are also effective at reducing microbes and cleansing through saponification.
 Studies also site olive and almond oil as being useful for dental care, but these have not been studied as thoroughly.

 Studies show that oil pulling with sesame oil reduces plaque, gingivitis, and aerobic microbes as well as mouthwash.
 Sesamol, a part of sesame oil that is not used in the process of saponification, is a potent antioxidant.

 Oil pulling with sunflower oil has been found to significantly reduce plaque and gingivitis after 30 days of use.

 Studies on coconut oil show that it easily forms sodium laureate, the main component of soap, when combined with saliva.
 Oil pulling with coconut oil significantly reduces gingivitis by reducing plaque and acting as an anti-inflammatory.
 Monolaurin in coconut oil has substantial antimicrobial activity.